Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Implementation and examples

-so the field of moduli is the rational field.
-The norm criterion now shows that the curve does not descend, as expected. \end{example}
+so the field of moduli is indeed the rational field $k$.
+Calculating the norm obstruction $r$ and $L = \QQ (\sqrt{d_1})$ in Theorem~\ref{thm:MainTh3} and using the norm criterion now shows that the curve corresponding to $f$ does not descend to $k$.
+This is as expected, because this example was constructed by using Theorem~\ref{thm:MainTh5}. \end{example}

-Next is an example for the normal form (\ref{cform2}). \begin{example} Consider the genus $3$ hyperelliptic curve $\Xm$ corresponding to the binary form
+Now we will consider a hyperelliptic curve of type $(2,2,3)$. \begin{example} Consider the genus $3$ hyperelliptic curve $\Xm$ over $K$ corresponding to the binary form

-over $\QQ(\sqrt{5})$.
-This curve has an automorphism of order $2$, and it allows a normal form (\ref{cform2}) over the ground field given by
+over $L = \QQ(\sqrt{5}) \subset K$.
+This curve has an automorphism of order $2$, and it allows a normal form \eqref{cform2} over $L$ given by

-The normalized arithmetic dihedral invariants of this form now generate the field of moduli.
+The normalized homogeneous dihedral invariants of this form now generate the field of moduli $k$.
 They are given by

-As mentioned in Subsection~\ref{subsec:hypdescent}, the descent obstruction for this normal form is trivial because $m = 3$ is odd.
-In this particular case, this reflects itself in the fact that the arithmetic diagonal invariants are rational.
+Lemma~\ref{lem:rgen} shows that the norm obstruction is trivial because $m = 3$ is odd.
+In this particular case, this reflects itself in the fact that the homogeneous diagonal invariants are themselves already rational.
 They are given by